 If you have questions about your appointments, you will find the contact number for the department you are visiting on your appointment letter.
 If you do not have this, please contact the relevant department or bookings team via our main switchboard on 020 7188 7188.

-NHS 111 and NHS Choices
+NHS 111 and NHS website